 Can a district withhold records and transcripts due to unpaid fines and fees?

-No. A district may not hold records for any reason, including outstanding fees or fines.
+No. Per Ohio law, a district may not hold records for any reason, including outstanding fees or fines.

 Credit Transfer and Graduation Requirements

 What types of barriers to credit accrual do students in foster care sometimes experience?